 I believe it was in 1965 that Michele returned to Razzle Dazzle for a guest appearance.
 I had been visiting a school friend (in Barrie) after classes and happened to see the program.
 As the shows were performed live in those days, I immediately rang the CBC studios in Toronto at the end, and asked to speak to Michele Finney.
 I was immediately put through to her and we had another of our little chats.
 That was the last time we spoke on the telephone.

-For the next few years, we continued to keep in contact, even after I moved to Vancouver and she moved to Alberta.
+For the next few years, we continued to keep in contact, even after I moved to Vancouver and she was in Canada, after moving back from California to Toronto.
 But as with all relationships, time passed and connections get lost.